Unstop-Igniters-Club-RCCIIT/Python-Projects/particle-simulator-by-timothy/README.md

 CohesiveParticle(radius=2, mass=10, pos=Vector.screenPos(1/2, 2/3))
 ```
 A special case of the three body problem when they are arranged in a triangle, simulated with three simple commands.

+### Installation Guide
+1. No libraries need to be installed.
+Only the standard library is used.
+2. Run `python -i main.py` in a terminal.
+3. Run commands here.
+Some example commands are given at the end of the file to help you.
+4. Functions like `clear()` and `Vector.screenPos()` are provided for your convinience.